Sigmmma/c20/src/content/h2/tools/h2ek/h2tool/readme.md

 The resulting map file can be found in H2EK's `maps` directory.

 # Structure analyze
-Checks a structure for errors
+Checks a structure for errors.

 ```sh
 # structure-analyze <scenario_structure_bsp>